PlaceOS/docs/tutorial/backend/room-booking-import.md

 The PlaceOS room bookings module performs multiple roles:
   * A cache of upcoming bookings for staff apps
-  * Data for realtime analytics (room booked, in-use, empty, etc)
+  * Data for real-time analytics (room booked, in-use, empty, etc)
   * Data for room booking panel displays
   * Data for maps